springyworks/maxGraph-kos/README.md

 ## Project status

-`maxGraph` is under active development and is in **alpha**.
+`maxGraph` is currently under active development, with a few adjustments still required to match the behavior of `mxGraph`.
+In the meantime, new features are also being added to enrich the library.

 Please try it in your application and [submit an issue](https://github.com/maxGraph/maxGraph/issues) if you think that something is not working.

 You can also test `maxGraph` by running the [Storybook examples](#development) or [build the npm package locally](#build-local-npm-package) to get the latest changes.